30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Honestly, same.

-I used to sit in front of an open suitcase for hours, convinced I had cracked the code on smart packing… only to realize later that I had packed for five different imaginary versions of myself.
+I used to sit in front of an open suitcase for hours, convinced I had cracked the code on how to pack a suitcase efficiently… only to realize later that I had packed for five different imaginary versions of myself.

 The “what if it snows” version, the “maybe I’ll suddenly start reading this novel on this trip” version, and of course the classic panic packer who throws everything in at the last minute.

-At first, I followed every packing guide I could find online, thinking there was a universal formula for how to pack a suitcase perfectly.
+At first, I followed every packing guide and packing tips for travel I could find online, thinking there was a universal formula for how to pack a suitcase perfectly.

 Spoiler alert: there isn’t.